Anxiety Disorders: A Comprehensive Overview from a Psychiatric Perspective

 When to Refer or Hospitalize

-Inpatient care may be needed for:
+Inpatient care may be necessary for:

-- Suicidal thoughts/self-harm
+- Suicidal thoughts or self-harm

 - Severe functional impairment